Last updated on April 27th, 2026 at 06:27 pm

 Unfortunately, if you’re like most people, including me, you’ve already got closets and drawers full of synthetic materials.
 There are several options you can use to trap microplastics and keep them out of wastewater.

 • Install a microfiber filter on your washing machine.
 The PlanetCare microfiber filter is a bit pricey, but third-party testing shows this filter catches 90% of microfibers.
 When the filter is full, you send it back to the company and they refurbish it to be used again.
-I just got this for my washing machine so I’ll update how it goes.

 • Wash synthetic fabrics in a washing bag from GuppyFriend.
 Testing showed it captured about 90% of particles.